walkwitzpeter/Roll_a_Ball/README.md

 "# Roll_a_Ball"
 This is a project for my Advanced Game Design Class where I am am learning to roll a ball in unity.
 You have little cubes rotating around you and can pick them up to increase your score.
-There are currently only two levels that are both very simple.
+There are currently only three levels that are very simple.
+There are also a few obstacles that I made in blender.

 Level 1
 ![image](https://user-images.githubusercontent.com/44308078/152376326-95e56a6f-6aab-4883-a95f-87d5d6475642.png)